-If you are a member of the U.S. Armed Forces who serves in a combat zone (defined below), you can exclude certain pay from your income.
-Enlisted personnel, warrant officers, and commissioned warrant officers can exclude the following amounts from their income:
+If you are a military member who serves in a combat zone (defined below), you can exclude certain pay from your income when determining your taxes.

 - Active duty pay earned in any month you served in a combat zone